FixMyBerlin/fixmy.frontend/CONTRIBUTING.md

 ## How can I get start developing?

-The [README.md](README.md) explains how to run the app locally by spawing a development server build run tests
+The [README.md](README.md) explains how to run the app locally by spawing a development server and how to run our test suite.
+If you run into any issues doing so, do not hesitate to open an issue with a description of your problem, we might be able to help.

 ## How Can I start contributing?